Food & Drink

 263 Beach Road

-Homegrown gelato boutique, Birds of Paradise, is known for its unique botanical flavours and has become so popular there’s often queues out the door.
+Homegrown gelato boutique Birds of Paradise is known for its unique botanical flavours and thyme cones, and has become so popular that there’s often queues out the door.
 If that wasn’t enough to entice you, the brand is also listed as a Michelin Plate establishment, an accolade given out by the Michelin Guide to recognise good quality food.

 Using real, natural ingredients and a range of fruits, flowers, pods, herbs and spices you can expect to see flavours like white chrysanthemum, lychee raspberry, sea salt hojicha, strawberry basil and spiced pear—all of which come served in house-made thyme cones.

-Even if you're not a fan of ice cream, you'll want to check out Birds of Paradise just so you can take some snaps inside their dreamy, totally designed for Instragm stores.
+Even if you're not a fan of ice cream, you'll want to check out Birds of Paradise just so you can take some snaps inside their dreamy, totally designed for Instagram stores.

 Afterwit